Open-Source-Armada/OSA-Migo-Mk5/README.md

 Uses basic FCU, no reverse, Roll_L and Roll_R are your keybinds for roll.

-Entry is through a small gap from the side of the ship.
+Entry is through a small gap from the side of the ship, Fuel rod can be accessed from the rear top next to the sensitivity settings.

 //Design//